unicode-org/icu4x/docs/tutorials/intro.md

 # 4. Accessing components

 `ICU4X` comes with a variety of components allowing to manage various facets of software internationalization.
 Most of those features depend on the selection of a `Locale` which is a particular combination of language, script, region with optional variants.
-An examples of such locales are `en-US` (American English), `sr-Cyrl` (Serbian with Cyrylic script) or `es-AR` (Argentinian Spanish).
+An examples of such locales are `en-US` (American English), `sr-Cyrl` (Serbian with Cyrillic script) or `es-AR` (Argentinian Spanish).

 In `ICU4X` `Locale` is a part of the `locid` component.
 If the user needs just this one feature, they can use `icu_locid` crate as a dependency, but since here we already added a dependency on `icu`, we can refer to it via `icu::locid`.